MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_device_file_create.md

 The driver can pass the <i>Request</i> handle to <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestgetparameters">WdfRequestGetParameters</a> to retrieve parameters that are associated with the file creation request.
 The parameters are stored in the <b>Parameters.Create</b> member of the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/ns-wdfrequest-_wdf_request_parameters">WDF_REQUEST_PARAMETERS</a> structure.

-This callback function is called synchronously, in the context of the user thread that opens the device.
+This callback function is called synchronously, in the context of the thread that opens the device.

 To register an <i>EvtDeviceFileCreate</i> callback function, the driver must call the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetfileobjectconfig">WdfDeviceInitSetFileObjectConfig</a> method.

+The driver must either complete the request or send it with [*WDF_REQUEST_SEND_OPTION_SEND_AND_FORGET*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/ne-wdfrequest-_wdf_request_send_options_flags).

+Alternatively, the driver can receive create requests in a queue.
+For more info, see [**WdfDeviceConfigureRequestDispatching **](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceconfigurerequestdispatching).

 For more information about framework file objects and the <i>EvtDeviceFileCreate</i> callback function, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/framework-file-objects">Framework File Objects</a>.